 Healthcare guidelines vary depending on your country of citizenship and on the length of your studies.
 Before coming to Sweden and KTH it is therefore crucial to understand and ensure your medical insurance coverage.
 Make sure you have medical insurance coverage to avoid extra costs in case of an emergency or if you fall ill during an off campus activity.
 Find out what's applicable to you in the list below.

 If you come to Sweden from another Nordic or EU/EEA country only to study, you are entitled to receive essential healthcare for the same patient fee as Swedish citizens.
 Essential healthcare is treatment that cannot wait until you return to your home country.
 What is considered as essential healthcare thus depends on how long you are planning to study in Sweden.
 If you wish to have healthcare which is not considered to be essential, you must accordingly pay the entire cost yourself if you do not have a Swedish personal identity number.

 To obtain essential healthcare for the same patient fee as Swedes, you must show proof of identity and your European Health Insurance Card (EHIC) filled out by the social insurance office in your home country.
 With this card you are entitled to healthcare at the same standard patient fee as Swedish citizens.
 Bring the card any time you need to seek medical care.
 Holding an EHIC-card does not guarantee full healthcare coverage.
 Please check with the social insurance office in your home country for more details.

-If you have a residence permit for less than 12 months in Sweden you need to have a comprehensive insurance that covers medical emergencies.
 When seeking medical attention you will need to pay for the treatment yourself and later fill out a claim form to be reimbursed by your insurance company (read more above).
 Make sure to read through the terms and conditions to find out in which situations the insurance applies.